Vacation at luxurious houses around the world without having to buy a second home.

 - APR offered will typically be favorable to other forms of credit

 - Your loan may not get fully funded

-Certain destination clubs, like Marriott and Disney, offer financing through the company directly.
+Certain destination clubs, like Marriott and Disney, offer direct financing.
 This means potentially cutting out a third-party lender completely.

 - Potentially finance the entire cost of membership